-See "Management - Investment advisory and management agreement."
+See "Management-Investment advisory and management agreement."

 - (6) Includes estimated organizational expenses of \$300,000 (which are non-recurring) and our operating expenses.
 In addition, "other expenses" includes our estimated overhead expenses, including payments under the administration agreement based on our projected allocable portion of overhead and other expenses incurred by our administrator in performing its obligations under the administration agreement.
-Under the administration agreement, the payments required to be made to the administrator with respect to any fiscal quarter will be capped such that the amounts payable to the administrator, together with all of our other operating expenses, will not exceed an amount representing 1.5% per annum of our net assets attributable to common stock.
-See "Management Administration agreement."
-In addition, the Manager has contractually agreed for a minimum of 12 months to reimburse the Company for other operating expenses to the extent that the Company's total annual other operating expenses exceed 1.55% of the Company's net assets attributable to common stock.
-There will be no recovery of these amounts in future periods. - (7) While the Company does not have any current plans to issue preferred stock or other senior securities, if the Company does so in the future, such issuance will be consistent with the 1940 Act. - (8) The above illustration assumes that we will not realize any capital gains which equals all realized capital gains less the sum of (i) all realized capital losses and (ii) unrealized capital depreciation.
+See "Management-Administration agreement." - (7) While the Company does not have any current plans to issue preferred stock or other senior securities, if the Company does so in the future, such issuance will be consistent with the 1940 Act.

+(8) The above illustration assumes that we will not realize any capital gains which equals all realized capital gains less the sum of (i) all realized capital losses and (ii) unrealized capital depreciation.